openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 In this case, the evaluation of the leave-one-out mean squared error involves the multiplication of the raw residuals by a correction which involves the leverages of the model.
-This method makes it possible to evaluation directly the mean squared error without necessarily estimating the coefficients of :math:`n` different leave-one-out least squares models.
+This method makes it possible to directly evaluate the mean squared error without necessarily estimating the coefficients of :math:`n` different leave-one-out least squares models.
 It is then much faster than the naive leave-one-out method.